 The cognitive paradox that renders globular cluster as a mysterious phenomenon, was thus resolved with its underlying structure and mechanism explicated.

 When the vortically consolidated stars on an accretion disk in a satellite galaxy is released by the dissipated satellite galactic polar vortex pair in a freely suspended condition, the stars would then be withheld with repulsion forces in their nested spheroidal vortex, it thus naturally transforms the satellite galaxy into a spheroidal collections of stars.

-In the UVS worldview, a globular cluster such as the Messier 80, or the Omega Centauri, was formed in a dissipated satellite galactic polar vortex pair that is being impelled by the underlying galactic vortex of the Milky Way galaxy.
+In the UVS worldview, a globular cluster such as the Messier 80, or the Omega Centauri, was formed in a dissipated satellite galactic polar vortex pair that is being impelled by the underlying galactic vortex of the Milky Way.

-Hypothetically, the Omega Centauri that contains several generations of stars as observed, was a dwarf galaxy many times its present size, but as a result of its satellite galactic vortex was dissipating, it thus could be more easily ripped apart and absorbed by the Milky Way galaxy as being observed.
+Hypothetically, the Omega Centauri that contains several generations of stars as observed, was a dwarf galaxy many times its present size, but as a result of its satellite galactic polar vortex pair has had dissipated, it thus could be more easily ripped apart and absorbed into the main galactic structure of the Milky Way as was being observed.